Killing of Vincent Chin: Killing

 Ebens claimed that Chin walked over to him and Nitz and threw a punch at his jaw.
 The fight escalated as Nitz shoved Chin in defense of his stepfather, and Chin countered.
 One of the dancers reported that Ebens and Chin picked up chairs and started swinging them at each other.
 Nitz suffered a cut on his head from a chair that Ebens had intended to use to strike Chin.
 Chin and his friends left the room, while a bouncer led Ebens and Nitz to the restroom to clean up the wound.
 According to Ebens and Nitz, one of Chin's friends, Robert Siroskey, came back inside to use the restroom and apologized to the group, stating that Chin had a few drinks due to his bachelor's party.
 Ebens and Nitz had also been drinking that night, although not at the club, which did not serve alcohol.

 When Ebens and Nitz left the club, they encountered Chin and his friends who were waiting outside for Siroskey.
 Chin called Ebens a "chicken shit", at which point Nitz retrieved a baseball bat from his car and Chin and his friends ran down the street.
-Ebens and Nitz searched the neighborhood for 20 to 30 minutes and paid another man 20 dollars to help look for Chin, before finding him at a nearby McDonald's restaurant.
-Chin attempted to escape, but was held by Nitz while Ebens repeatedly bludgeoned Chin with a baseball bat until Chin's head cracked open.
+Ebens and Nitz searched the neighborhood for 20 to 30 minutes and even paid another man 20 dollars to help them look for Chin before finding him at a nearby McDonald's restaurant.
+Chin attempted to escape, but was held by Nitz while Ebens repeatedly bludgeoned Chin with a baseball bat, fracturing his skull.
 Ebens was arrested and taken into custody at the scene of the crime by two off-duty police officers who had witnessed the beating.
 One of the officers said that Ebens wielded the bat like he was swinging "for a home run".
 Michael Gardenhire, one of the police officers, called for an ambulance.
 Chin was rushed to Henry Ford Hospital and was comatose on arrival.
 He never regained consciousness and died four days later on June 23, 1982; Chin was only 27 years old.